 This article explains how FreeAgent performs its payroll furlough calculations for claims dated up to 30th June 2020.
 (For claims dated from 1st July onwards, see the information in this article.)

 Please note that FreeAgent's payroll functionality won't be available if you have an unincorporated landlord account or if you're preparing your accounts using the cash accounting basis.

 If you notice that FreeAgent’s payroll furlough calculations produce different results to HMRC’s furlough calculator, please don’t be alarmed.
-In this article, we explain how FreeAgent performs its payroll furlough calculations.

 Firstly, please be assured that the method that FreeAgent uses to perform its payroll furlough calculations is a correct method that has been endorsed by HMRC for use by software developers.
 Although HMRC uses a different calculation process, its instructions to software developers allow FreeAgent to use the following method.

 Let’s say you have the following figures in your FreeAgent account:

 - Employee’s basic pay: £1,000

 - Number of days furloughed: 30

 FreeAgent calculates the furlough pay as follows:

 - Start with the employee’s basic pay from their payroll profile.